 - Plug-in: The most advanced tracker, which plugs into the engine of the machine to read critical engine data including hours, fault codes, fuel consumption and more.
 These trackers send location pings every two minutes when the machine is running (engine on).
 When not running, these trackers send a location ping every 23 hours, operating similar to the solar and battery options to make sure location is always monitored.

 Two important things to consider when shopping around for these trackers

 - The only GPS trackers you want to consider are those that are built with a durable casing that can withstand harsh weather conditions and rough environments that construction equipment lives and works in.
 Trust us, we can’t tell you how many times we’ve seen a box of trackers under a contractor’s desk in the trailer because they didn’t hold up in the field and were ripped off in frustration.
 Construction equipment gets knocked around, so make sure to check out the durability ratings.
-Here is a resource explaining in more detail what to look for on this front.
+Here is a what makes a tracker rugged resource explaining in more detail what to look for on this front.

 - Evaluate the platform that accompanies the GPS tracker to make sure it has an app that allows for remote heavy equipment monitoring.
 There are technologies that are more reliable for low-service areas that can be common on remote jobsites.
 Tracker technology still has a little bit further to go (think further development in satellite in the future) before you can monitor remote assets and jobsites perfectly, but a number of strides have been made to bridge this gap and ensure tracker data can be reliably transmitted to your software platform in areas of poor service.